coddle-cpp/coddle/README.md

 ```

 ### path
 Path to the library.
-It might be git URL or path to the directory.
+It might be a Git URL or a filesystem path.

 Example:
 ```